Al-Hasakah Governorate campaign (2012–2014): November 2012–January 2013: Islamists join the fight and the Battle of Ras al-Ayn

 On 8 November 2012, Free Syrian Army groups attacked Syrian Army positions in Ras al-Ayn and took control of parts of the city.
 A correspondent on the ground said that local Kurds aided the FSA in the attack.
-300 jihadist fighters from Ghuraba al-Sham then entered the city, although it did not enter the neighbourhoods controlled by the PYD and the latter did not intervene in the clashes between the rebels and the government.
+300 jihadist fighters from Ghuraba al-Sham then entered the city from the northern Turkish border, although they did not enter the neighbourhoods controlled by the YPG and the latter did not intervene in the clashes between the rebels and the government.
 Around 10-26 rebels and 20 Syrian soldiers were killed in the fighting, while about 8,000 residents fled to Ceylanpınar as fighting raged.

-On 10 November, YPG militiamen aided by local Kurds stormed the last government security and administrative stations in the towns of al-Darbasiyah (Dirbêsî) and Tel Tamer.
+On 10 November, YPG militiamen aided by local Kurds stormed the last Syrian government security and administrative stations in the towns of al-Darbasiyah (Dirbêsî) and Tel Tamer.
 This attack was prompted by violence in Ras al-Ayn where the FSA and Islamist rebels stormed the town because of the presence of government security units.
-12 November, the PYD forced the last Syrian government forces to withdraw from Derik.
+On 12 November, the YPG forced the last Syrian government forces to withdraw from Derik.

 On 15 November, the rebels led by al-Qaeda's al-Nusra Front announced that they had taken full control of Ras al-Ayn, capturing or killing the last remaining Syrian Army soldiers stationed there.
 There were also no government airstrikes in the town for the first time in three days, as government forces gave up trying to retake the city.
 Al-Nusra Front fighters summarily executed dozens of Syrian soldiers after they captured a border outpost near Ras al-Ayn.
 Inside the town, al-Nusra implemented Sharia and burned a liquor store.
 This caused a confrontation with the YPG.

-On 19 November, the Islamist rebels launched an assault on the PYD in Ras al-Ayn A rebel sniper also assassinated Abed Khalil, the president of the local PYD council.
+On 19 November, the Islamist rebels launched an assault on the YPG in Ras al-Ayn A rebel sniper also assassinated Abed Khalil, the president of the local PYD council.
 By the next, SOHR reported that the death toll in the rebel-PYD fighting in the town had reached 34.
 The opposition activist group Local Coordination Committees of Syria put the number of deaths at 46.
 Also on 19 November, members of the al-Nusra Front and Ghuraba al-Sham opened fire on a YPG checkpoint, sparking clashes that killed dozens of people.
 The rebels planned to launch an offensive in Qamishli, but were stopped by the Assyrian Democratic Organization.
 Meanwhile, pro-government Arab tribes in Qamishli organized themselves into the Popular Committees and clashed with the PYD.